-Use PlateSpin Migrate Client to perform automated migration of workloads to Microsoft Hyper-V virtual hosts.
-PlateSpin Migrate Web Interface does not support automated migrations to Hyper-V virtual hosts.
+Use PlateSpin Migrate Client to migrate workloads to Microsoft Hyper-V virtual hosts.
+PlateSpin Migrate Web Interface does not support migration to Hyper-V virtual hosts.

 You can use Hyper-V as the target virtualization platform in fully automated workload virtualization.
 You can use VMs in Hyper-V as targets for semi-automated (X2P) migrations.